ricardo4457/crud-laravel-api/readme.md

 ## Database Seeding Overview

-This project uses Laravel’s seeding system to generate sample data for testing and development.

 ### `DatabaseSeeder.php`

 The `DatabaseSeeder` seeds the database by creating 10 users, and for each user, it attaches between 1 to 5 tasks.
 This provides a simple but realistic dataset for testing user-task relationships.